Multiclass classification: One-vs.-rest

 Although this strategy is popular, it is a heuristic that suffers from several problems.
 Firstly, the scale of the confidence values may differ between the binary classifiers.
 Second, even if the class distribution is balanced in the training set, the binary classification learners see unbalanced distributions because typically the set of negatives they see is much larger than the set of positives.
+However, empirical studies have shown one-vs-rest can perform competitively with more sophisticated multiclass methods.

 One-vs.-one

 In the one-vs.-one (OvO) reduction, one trains K (K − 1) / 2 binary classifiers for a K-way multiclass problem; each receives the samples of a pair of classes from the original training set, and must learn to distinguish these two classes.
 At prediction time, a voting scheme is applied: all K (K − 1) / 2 classifiers are applied to an unseen sample and the class that got the highest number of "+1" predictions gets predicted by the combined classifier.

 Like OvR, OvO suffers from ambiguities in that some regions of its input space may receive the same number of votes.